DHTMLX/docs-todolist/docs/overview.md

 ### Selecting one task

 - To select a task just click on it

-- To move selection up to the previous task, press `ArrowUp`
+- To move selection up to the previous task, press `Arrow Up`

-- To move selection down to the next task, press `ArrowDown`
+- To move selection down to the next task, press `Arrow Down`

 ### Selecting multiple tasks

 - To select multiple tasks, you can apply the following combinations:
     - hold down the `Ctrl (Cmd)` key and click each task you'd like to select
-    - hold down the `Ctrl (Cmd) + Shift` keys and click each task you'd like to select
     - click on the first task, hold down the `Shift` key, then click on the last task and release `Shift`
 - To select a task above/below the current one, press `Shift` + `Arrow Up`/ `Arrow Down`